 Exit Point IBCF

 For an emergency (9-1-1) origination, the exit point IBCF in the Originating Service Provider network will interact with an STI-AS via the Ms reference point for the signing of caller identity and RPH information, if available in an incoming request.
 Specifically, the exit point IBCF sends an HTTP POST containing two signingRequests over the Ms reference point to the STI-AS.
 The signingRequest associated with the caller identity will include an “attest” parameter that contains the attestation information and an “origid” populated based on local policy or received by the IBCF in Attestation-Info and Origination-Id headers, respectively, as well as other PASSporT information (i.e., “orig”, “dest”, and iat).
 The signingRequest associated with the RPH will include an “rph” claim as described in [RFC 8443] that contains an assertion of “ESorig” as described in [draft-ietf-stir-rph-emergency-services-01] and a value of “esnet.1”, along with the “orig”, “dest”, and “iat.
 The exit IBCF will populate the assertion value in the signingRequest either directly based on receipt of an associated P-header in the incoming SIP INVITE message (if received) or by identifying the call as an emergency origination based on other information received in incoming signaling (e.g., an ‘sos’ service URN in the Request-URI, an RPH value of esnet.1).
 The exit point IBCF includes the signed Identity headers received in the HTTP signingResponses in the outgoing request.
 The exit point IBCF must remove the verstat from the From header or P-Asserted-Identity header prior to sending the SIP INVITE over the IP NNI to the Emergency Services Network.
-As described in Section 5.4.1, the Originating Service Provider may, as an implementation option, determine what other information related to caller identity and RPH authentication will be forwarded to the interconnected network, based on the capabilities of the target Emergency Services Network.
+As described in Clause 5.4.1, the Originating Service Provider may, as an implementation option, determine what other information related to caller identity and RPH authentication will be forwarded to the interconnected network, based on the capabilities of the target Emergency Services Network.

 For an emergency (9-1-1) origination, the exit point IBCF in the NG9-1-1 Emergency Services Network shall use the Route header to determine where to forward the SIP INVITE (e.g., to the NENA i3 PSAP).
 The IBCF shall pass all headers and message bodies unless passing of the parameters is prohibited with its role as a border gateway function.